XRPLF/xrpl-dev-portal/content/concept-amendments.md

 A server only inserts the pseudo-transaction to enable an amendment if all of the following conditions are met:

+* The amendment has not already been enabled.
-* There is a validated ledger which closed at least two weeks prior to the current flag ledger, which includes an EnableAmendment pseudo-transaction for this amendment with the `tfGotMajority` flag enabled.
+* A previous ledger includes an EnableAmendment pseudo-transaction for this amendment with the `tfGotMajority` flag enabled.
+* The previous ledger in question is an ancestor of the current ledger.
+* The previous ledger in question has a close time that is at least **two weeks** before the close time of the latest flag ledger.
-* There are no EnableAmendment pseudo-transactions for this amendment with the `tfLostMajority` flag enabled in the validated ledgers between the `tfGotMajority` pseudo-transaction and the current ledger.
+* There are no EnableAmendment pseudo-transactions for this amendment with the `tfLostMajority` flag enabled in the consensus ledgers between the `tfGotMajority` pseudo-transaction and the current ledger.

 It is theoretically possible (but extremely unlikely) that a `tfLostMajority` EnableAmendment pseudo-transaction could be included in the same ledger as the pseudo-transaction to enable an amendment.
 In this case, the pseudo-transaction with the `tfLostMajority` pseudo-transaction has no effect.